-Texas legislators should not wait until the next session to tackle the neglect, incompetence, and indifference that caused, or contributed to, a record number of in-custody deaths this year – most of them preventable.
+Texas legislators should not wait until the next session in 2021 to tackle the neglect, incompetence, and indifference that caused, or contributed to, a record number of in-custody deaths this year.

 The Legislature's mandate is clear and urgent: Reduce unnecessary jail deaths and bring health care in Texas jails in line with the U.S. Constitution and community standards of decency.

 Despite recent reforms, in-custody deaths in 2019 for pre-trial detainees in Texas jails will rise to 110 or more, up from 98 last year, and about 95 a year over the previous decade.